Kendellb/CodEd/dev-docs/Instructions.md

 # Running the server

--Open a Node.js command prompt
+- Open a Node.js command prompt

--Cd into the the CodEd folder
+- Cd into the the CodEd folder

--Execute `npm install` to install all required packages
+- Execute `npm install` to install all required packages

--Execute `npm start` to start the web server
+- Execute `npm start` to start the web server

--Execute `npm fund`
+- Execute `npm fund`

--Next open a new terminal (in Vscode hit terminal in the top left next to help)
+- Next open a new terminal (in Vscode hit terminal in the top left next to help)

--Then cd into the root of the project
+- Then cd into the root of the project

--Next cd into the `Websocket` folder
+- Next cd into the `Websocket` folder

--Execute `npm install` to install all required packages
+- Execute `npm install` to install all required packages

--Execute `npm start` to start the web server
+- Execute `npm start` to start the web server

--Execute `npm fund`
+- Execute `npm fund`

--In a browser, visit [http://localhost:3000/](http://localhost:3000/) to verify that the server is running
+- In a browser, visit [http://localhost:3000/](http://localhost:3000/) to verify that the server is running

 # Stopping the server